Orisabiyi/learn_rust/rust/rust-chapter-1.md

 `println!("Hello, world!");`

 The above line prints text to the screen.
 Note, Rust style is to indent with four spaces and not a tab.
 The `println!` calls a Rust macro. if it was a function, it will be `println`.
 In Rust, functions and macros are different.

+# Hello, Cargo!

+Cargo is Rust's build system and package manager.
+It is a tool used to manage Rus projects, it helps in building our code, downloading libraries otherwise known as dependencies

+Starting a project using cargo enables adding dependencies to project easy.

+use (cargo --version) to check if cargo is installed.

+## Creating a project with Cargo

+- Step 1: run `cargo new hello_cargo`